-The complexity of RPF tasks increases in crowded scenes due to occlusion and safety risks caused by non-target pedestrians.
+The complexity of RPF increases in crowded scenes due to occlusion and collision risks caused by non-target pedestrians.
 Especially due to human-human interactions, pedestrian future motion is diverse and varied.
 In existing RPF simulated environments, some methods assume simplified crowd motion with constant velocity models \cite{leisiazar2023mcts,peng2024dual} without considering interactions, while some methods simulate the interactions via SFM or Extended SFM \cite{liu2019robot,ferrer2014proactive,kastner2022human}.
 ORCA is another interaction simulation method, widely adopted in social navigation \cite{francis2025principles,samavi2024sicnav}---shows promise for dense crowds, but its application to RPF remains unexplored.

-As for the pedestrian number settings, current evaluations primarily target sparse scenarios: Some studies focus on scenarios with only one other person\cite{gross2017roreas} or medium-size groups (2-10 people) \cite{goldhoorn2014continuous,leisiazar2025adapting,chen2017person}.
+As for the pedestrian number settings, current evaluations primarily target sparse scenarios.
+Some studies assume one other person\cite{gross2017roreas} or a small group of 2-10 people \cite{goldhoorn2014continuous,leisiazar2025adapting,chen2017person}.
 A few studies evaluate RPF performance in crowds with 20 people\cite{kastner2022human}.
 Although some scenarios involve many pedestrians, the people density of these scenarios is usually not provided.
 Besides, evaluations involving dense and dynamic crowds, like cafeterias and crossings, are limited.

 Furthermore, directionality and patterns of pedestrian flows, including crossing\cite{kollmitz2015Time,leisiazar2023mcts,liu2019robot,chen2017person}, parallel passing\cite{gross2017roreas, kollmitz2015Time,liu2019robot,repiso2017line}, and getting stuck in traffic\cite{kollmitz2015Time,kastner2022human}, also impact the robot's following policy.
-For instance, the robot should leave a space for the target person to escape from getting stuck in crowds \cite{kastner2022human}.
-Apart from the above factors, additional target-crowd interactions should be considered, e,g., accompanying the target to cross a perpendicular traffic, and joining or leaving a crowd.
+For instance, the robot should leave a space for the target person to escape from getting stuck in a crowd \cite{kastner2022human}.
+Apart from the above factors, additional target-crowd interactions should be considered, e,g., accompanying the target to cross a perpendicular traffic\cite{kollmitz2015Time, wang2022metrics, chen2017person}, and joining or leaving a crowd\cite{tsoi2022sean2}.